Privacy · June 12, 2026

 Consent record.
 At the moment you submit the BIPA consent form at /onboarding/avatar, we additionally record the IP address and browser user-agent of the submission, solely as evidence that you gave the consent, as a defense to any later challenge under 740 ILCS 14/15(b).

 Operational logs.
 Web server logs (request method, path, response status, timing) retained by Fly.io for a rolling window.
-Error reports forwarded to Sentry with personally identifying fields scrubbed (cookies, authorization headers, request bodies, and S3 object-key fragments are removed or hashed before transmission).
+Error reports forwarded to Sentry with personally identifying fields scrubbed: cookies, authorization headers, and request bodies are stripped before transmission; S3 object-key fragments have the user-identifying portion replaced by a one-way hash.

 2. Why we collect it (purposes)